-Part of the real estate purchase contract that is approved by the State of Colorado, and that we use at Breckenridge Associates, includes the option for a buyer to make an inspection of the home after the contract is agreed to by the buyer and seller.
+Part of the real estate purchase contract that is approved by the State of Colorado includes the option for a buyer to get an inspection of the home after the contract is agreed to by the buyer and seller.

-b) ask the seller to make necessary fixes to the areas that need work or come to agreement with the seller on how to handle these items
+b) Ask the seller to make necessary repairs to the areas that need work or come to agreement with the seller on how to handle these items

 Home Inspection Concerns for Buyers

-The inspection process can cause a little anxiety in both buyers and sellers, but is something that the Realtors at Breckenridge Associates have experienced numerous times, and your broker will be happy to work with you, the buyer or seller, to advise on how to handle anything that comes up.
+The inspection process can cause a little anxiety in both buyers and sellers, but it is something that the Realtors at Breckenridge Associates have experienced numerous times.
+We will be happy to work with you, the buyer or seller, to advise on how to handle anything that comes up.

-The seller does not have to agree to any of the inspection items, but most agree to fix or negotiate a monetary amount for some if not all of the inspection items.
-In the current sales environment, sellers do not want to risk losing a buyer over inspection items that can usually be remedied easily.
+The seller does not have to agree to any of the inspection items, but most agree to repair or negotiate a monetary amount for some if not all of the inspection items.
+Sellers typically do not want to risk losing a buyer over inspection items that can usually be easily remedied.
 The Inspection Clause of the Colorado State approved contract is one way a buyer can protect themselves from unseen defects in the purchase of a property.